The biggest spending bill loser: President Trump

 The list of ways in which Congress rejected Trump's priorities — save a massive buildup in defense spending — is nearly as long as the 2,232-page bill that policy wonks are still studying.

-More stunning, perhaps, was the way Republicans and Democrats on both sides of the Capitol teamed up to cross out items on Trump's wish list.
-Almost exactly three-fifths of each party's caucus in the House voted for the so-called omnibus spending bill Thursday, while 39 Democrats, 25 Republicans and one independent — Sen. Angus King of Maine — voted for it in the Senate early Friday morning.
+More stunning, perhaps, was the way Republicans and Democrats both teamed up to cross out items on Trump's wish list.
+Almost exactly three-fifths of each party's caucus in the House voted for the so-called omnibus spending bill Thursday, while in the Senate 39 Democrats, 25 Republicans and one independent — Sen. Angus King of Maine — voted for it early Friday morning.

 Perhaps that helps explain why, after White House officials and congressional Republican leaders swore up and down this week that Trump would sign the bill, he tweeted Friday morning that he was "considering a VETO" of it.